 Using candle warmers is an alternate method of indulging in smooth, expensive smells.
 You probably picture burning a wick when you consider taking in a candle’s calming scent.

-However, there is another technique to create atmosphere in any space without using an open flame.
+However, there is another technique to create an atmosphere in any space without using an open flame.

 A candle warmer is a product that eliminates the need for an open flame to spread fragrance across a room.

-A plug to plug in an outlet or a place at the top to collect wax melts, or some sort of light or heat source are usually within the gadget.
+A plug to plug in an outlet or a place at the top to collect wax melts, or some sort of light or heat source is usually within the gadget.

 The wax melts have a low boiling point and come in little amounts of pre-portioned perfumed wax.